Feeds:

 Comments

-The next time you have lunch at Cafe Nexxt on Lincoln Road look to the east and you’ll see where the Lincoln Center Hotel was once located.
+The next time you have lunch at Cafe Nexxt on Lincoln Road Mall look to the east and you’ll see where the Lincoln Center Hotel was once located.
 It encompassed the main entrance on Euclid Avenue and the entire hidden courtyard area where many shops and beauty salons are located today.

 This art deco brochure is from 1938…